zachhannum/the-dark-between/src/pages/The Dark Between - Campaign Sessions/Planning.md

 Enzo’s lockbox contains:
 * either tape 1 or 2 (depending on which they acquire first)
 * Bank statements indicating that [[Rikkart Lauten]] was giving him money
 * Statements of purchase to a corporation called Crimson.
-With a good roll, Arlo might recognize it as an alias that [[The Sonxai]] uses–otherwise his criminal contacts would know.
+With a good roll, Arlo might recognize it as an alias that the [[Sonxai]] uses–otherwise his criminal contacts would know.
 * Statements of purchase to the [[Prisma Travel Corporation]] for transport of goods from [[Gris]]